 Additional Cancer Resources:

 National Cancer Institute – coordinates the National Cancer Program, which conducts and supports research, training, health information dissemination, and other programs with respect to the cause, diagnosis, prevention, and treatment of cancer, rehabilitation from cancer, and the continuing care of cancer patients and the families of cancer patients.
-The website has links to clinical trials and a comprehensive list of cancer-treating drugs.
+Website has links to clinical trials and a comprehensive list of cancer-treating drugs.

 Stand Up To Cancer – a new initiative created to accelerate groundbreaking cancer research that will get new therapies to patients quickly and save lives.
 SU2C’s goal is to bring together the best and the brightest in the cancer community, encouraging collaboration instead of competition.
 By galvanizing the entertainment industry, SU2C creates awareness and builds broad public support for this effort.